junesirius/junesirius.github.io/_posts/Supernatural/2026-01-12-SPN-S11-destiel-in-script.md

 Love the "This is PERSONAL for him" in the script, and the script specifically underlines "Lucifer" as a bigger fish problem for Dean, while Amara is in the same sentence.
 It's a bigger problem only because it has Cas involved and endangered.
 And it becomes personal and emotional and Dean just can't think about anything else.

-Also love the "punishing himself with fruitless research", Dean Winchester can turn anything as a sort of self-punishment.
-He's growing anger, but right now no one to be his outlet, so he's turning those anger inward, punishing himself, killing himself.
+Also love the "punishing himself with fruitless research", Dean Winchester can turn anything into a sort of self-punishment.
+He's growing anger, but right now no one to be his outlet, so he's turning that anger inward, punishing himself, killing himself.

 (S11E17 is a really crazy one by the way, especially right after S11E16 in the "place without time and space" Dean just saw Bobby and a vision of Sam's dead body, and here he has to see and believe Sam's dead again, and immediately goes to kill himself to deal with Billie, which, by the way, Sam doesn't know what he did even after the ending of the episode, neither does Cas.
 So this is a rare close-call *and* a suicide that no one really knows about except for Dean and Billie.)